-Actually I think lice share something in common with the meaning of LIFE.
-It’s a topic I could talk about at great lengths with those who I know are struggling with the same issue, often with sensitivity, in private, or in hushed tones if I’m surrounded by others I wish not to offend or embarrass.
-And both have made me cry!
+Actually I think lice do share somethings in common with the meaning of LIFE.
+It’s a topic I could talk about with those who I know are struggling with the same issue, usually in private, and both have reduced me to anguished tears.

-It has taken me a few months to come out in the open here on my blog and confess lice is a problem in the life of my family.
-I hope you will understand.
-It’s an issue we have struggled with on and off for over two years now.
-I have worked my way through all the products on the shelf as well as all the ‘tried and trusted’ home remedies.
-I have washed and combed and laundered and combed and shampooed (and did I mention combed?) until I’m a blubbering pile of self pity on the kitchen floor.
+I can safely say we have worked our way through all the products on the shelf in the pharmacy as well as all the ‘tried and trusted’ home remedies.
+I have washed and combed and laundered and combed and shampooed (and did I mention combed?) until I was a blubbering pile of self pity on the kitchen floor.